kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## The First Sunday

 The massacre started on Sunday April 2, 2023 when men and women of the CIA, led by Annie Jacobsen, executed an attack based on tactics written by Jacobsen in her book, "Surprise, Kill, Vanish."
+A review of the book can be found on the CIA's [website](https://www.cia.gov/static/Review-Surprise-Kill-Vanish.pdf), a copy is stored in our repository and can be viewed [here](Review-Surprise-Kill-Vanish.pdf) .

-According to the Creator, Annie Jacobsen along with "Michael Blackmon" attended morning services and shortly before the end of
+According to the Creator, Annie Jacobsen along with "Michael Blackmon" attended morning services and shortly before the end of the morning session, Jacobsen sent a message to a team waiting outside to start the attack.

 ## Defenseless Victims